AdobeDocs/developers-animatesdk-docs/C-Level_Extensibility/Integrating_C_functions.md

 ## Integrating C functions

-The C-level extensibility mechanism lets you implement Flash extensibility files using a combination of JavaScript and C code.
+The C-level extensibility mechanism lets you implement Animate extensibility files using a combination of JavaScript and C code.

 ***Note:** Adobe Animate runs on 64-bit operating systems only.
 All C extensions for this release must be built (or rebuilt) for 64 bit support.*